Testing the nature of Gauss-Bonnet gravity by four-dimensional rotating black hole shadow

 \section{Abstract}

 The recent discovery of the novel four-dimensional static and spherically symmetric Gauss-Bonnet black hole provides a promising bed to test Gauss-Bonnet gravity by using astronomical observations [Phys.
 Rev. Lett.
 124, 081301 (2020)].
-In this paper, we first obtain the rotating Gauss-Bonnet black hole solution by using the Newman-Janis algorithm, and then study the shadow cast by the nonrotating and rotating Gauss-Bonnet black holes.
-The result indicates that positive Gauss-Bonnet coupling parameter shrinks the shadow, while negative one enlarges it.
-Meanwhile, both the distortion and ratio of two diameters of the shadow are found to increase with the coupling parameter for certain spin.
-Comparing with the Kerr black hole, the shadow gets more distorted for positive coupling parameter, and less distorted for negative one.
+In this paper, we first obtain the rotating Gauss-Bonnet black hole solution by using the Newman-Janis algorithm, and then study the shadow cast by the nonrotating and rotating candidate Gauss-Bonnet black holes.
+The result indicates that positive metric parameter $\alpha$ shrinks the shadow, while negative one enlarges it.
+Meanwhile, both the distortion and ratio of two diameters of the shadow are found to increase with the metric parameter for certain spin.
+Comparing with the Kerr black hole, the shadow gets more distorted for $\alpha$, and less distorted for negative one.
 Furthermore, we calculate the angular diameter of the shadow by making use of the observation of M87*.
-The result indicates that negative dimensionless Gauss-Bonnet coupling parameter in (-4.5, 0) is more favored.
-Therefore, our result gives a first constraint to Gauss-Bonnet gravity.
-We believe further study on the four-dimensional rotating black hole will shed new light on Gauss-Bonnet gravity.
+The result indicates that negative metric parameter $\alpha$ in (-4.5, 0) is more favored.
+Since the negative energy appears for negative $\alpha$, our results extends the study of Gauss-Bonnet gravity.
+We believe further study on the four-dimensional rotating black hole may shed new light on Gauss-Bonnet gravity.

 \keywords{Black hole, shadow, modified gravity}